JungleComputing/saga-implementation/doc/adaptors/Local/README.txt

 ---------------------

 Introduction.
-  The Local adaptor implements the SAGA packages 'namespace' and (parts of) 'file'.
-It is built on top of Java's local file API (i.e. java.io.File) and uses java.nio to copy files.
-For the 'file' package, only the 'getSize()' methods are implemented.
+  The Local adaptor implements the SAGA packages 'namespace' and 'file' for the local filesystem.
+It is built on top of Java's local file API.
+Most namespace operations use the class java.io.File underneath.
+Copying and accessing files is done using the class java.nio.FileChannel.

 Using the Local adaptor.
   The adaptor recognizes the schemes 'local', 'file', and 'any'.
 It also accepts